Winter energy bill time... how did Jenny's house fare?

 Before I continue, for those of you in existing houses with less than ideal orientation: don't give up hope!
 There are some simple and cost-effective ways to reduce your energy bills - see a great article with 22 tips here and check out the Light House science and retrofit advisory services here.

-So our electricity consumption was equivalent to that of a one person household (noting that many of these comparison households also use gas for heating).
+So our electricity consumption was equivalent to that of a one person household (noting that many of these comparison households also use gas for heating, hot water and cooking).
 We're pretty happy with that but as we don't have any heating apart from a 600W far-infrared panel on the ceiling of each bathroom, how did we fair in terms of thermal comfort?
 Were we miserable, freezing and sick all winter?
 No we weren't.

 The graph below shows the daily minimum to maximum range for our front kitchen/dining/sitting area (in green) and our east/west glazed lounge that sits to the south of this space (in black).
 The larger blue zone shows the daily external minimum-maximum range inside our front, northern courtyard wall - the minimum temperatures measured here are generally a few degrees warmer than the air temperature as measured by BOM.